Having trouble converting prospects to leads? You might be targeting the wrong people.

 Don't worry, they're not listening to your conversations through your iPhone.
 This hyper-targeted message is actually the work of a marketing team that built the perfect customer profile.

-The business reaching out to you had taken significant time, effort, and research to get to know you, so they can then talk to you like a trusted friend.
+The business reaching out to you had taken significant time, effort, and research to conduct customer data analysis and get to know you, so they can then talk to you like a trusted friend.
 The business’ marketing team knows exactly what images will appeal to you, what social media channel to reach you on, and what time of year you’d like to buy the product or service.

 1. Customer profiles act as a form of lead qualifying